 - When you make a reservation, whether online or on the telephone, always confirm the reservation stating what you think you booked (double bed, king-size bed, twin room, cooked breakfast, etc) and make a note of the reservation number.

-An online hotel finder is a great way to find cheap hotels, but sometimes it pays to call direct.
+Specialist accommodation websites are a great way to find cheap hotels, but sometimes it pays to call direct.
 Just remember there may be a good reason the price is so low.

 So, you’re looking for a bargain hotel finder?
 It’s easy enough to find a website that will direct you towards available hotels in most areas of the world, but BEWARE.
 Are they really the best way to find the right hotel for you?
 The answer to that question is an ambiguous, “yes and no”.